matze-dd/Tex2txt/README.md

 - without argument file: read standard input
 - option `--nums file`<br>
-  file for storing original line numbers;
+  file for storing original line numbers: for each line of output text, the file contains a line with the estimated original line number;
   can be used later to correct line numbers in messages
 - option `--repl file`<br>
-  file with phrase replacements performed at the end, namely after changing inline math to text, and German hyphen "= to - ;
+  file with phrase replacements performed at the end, for instance after changing inline math to text, and German hyphen "= to - ;
   see LAB:SPELLING in script for line syntax
 - option `--defs file`<br>